Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: The even local Hilbert symbol

 \section{The even local Hilbert symbol}

 In this section, we discuss the computation of the local Hilbert symbol for an even place of a number field $F$.
 The main result of this section is the following theorem.

 \begin{thm} Let $F$ be a number field and let $v$ be a place of $F$.
-Then there exists a deterministic polynomial-time algorithm to evaluate the Hilbert symbol $(a,b)_v$ for $a,b \in F$. \end{thm}
+Then there exists a deterministic polynomial-time algorithm to evaluate the Hilbert symbol $(a,b)_v$ for $a,b \in F^\times$. \end{thm}

-If $v$ is an odd place of $F$ then Theorem \ref{evenhilb} follows from Proposition \ref{Hilbertsymbolodd}.
+If $v$ is complex, this theorem is trivial; if $v$ is an odd place of $F$ then Theorem \ref{evenhilb} follows from Proposition \ref{Hilbertsymbolodd}.
 So suppose that $v$ is an even place of $F$, i.e.\ $\#k_v$ is even.
 Let $\Z_F$ be the ring of integers of $F$ and let $\frakp$ be the prime of $\Z_F$ corresponding to $v$.

 We first give an algorithm which gives a solution to an integral norm form via a Hensel-like lift.